 The Brown Palace Hotel

-The hotel is located in downtown Denver.
+The hotel is located in downtown Denver Colorado.
 It is hard to miss as it has a unique shape that you can see in the picture above.
 It matches the curve of the corner, and yes, it does look brown on the outside.
 On the inside, we were greeted by an awe-inspiring lobby that looked up to a giant American flag and floors of hotel rooms.
 There are antique items around the hotel floor and a lot of history to see!

 Afternoon Tea Service